intelligentsupply/Auraly-Logic/README.md

-# Myth Frame - An Autonomous AI by DEv
+# Nivue Arch - An Autonomous AI by DEv

 <div align="center">